Atlanta, GA City Guide

-As the fourth fastest growing metro region in the country, Atlanta has a lot to offer both families and professionals looking to move.
+As one of the fastest growing metro region in the country, Atlanta has a lot to offer both families and professionals looking to move.

 Metro Atlanta nurtures and attracts some of the brightest digital entertainment and tech talents.
 The city has long established itself as the capital of the Southeast.
-With over six million residents, Atlanta is paving the way for an inclusive urban environment.
-A lively downtown, lush green spaces and a bustling nightlife in the city – the options are endless in the metro area.
+With over six million residents in the metro area, Atlanta is paving the way for an inclusive urban environment.
+A lively downtown, lush green spaces and a bustling nightlife in the city – the options are endless.

-According to one report, many individuals and families in other regions of the country, specifically the Northwest and Midwest, are relocating to the South, with many choosing Atlanta as their new home.
-This influx of new residents has positioned the Atlanta area as the country’s fourth-fastest-growing metro region.
+According to Visual Capitalist, many individuals and families in other regions of the country are relocating to the South, with many choosing Atlanta as their new home.
+This influx of new residents has positioned the Atlanta area as the country’s eighth-fastest-growing metro region in 2025.
 The city is home to some of the largest companies and one of the fastest-growing job markets in the country and offers a diverse range of neighborhoods for families.

 Residential Trends in Atlanta, GA